Digicore: Etymology

 The term "digicore" is a portmanteau of "digital" and "-core" (derived from hardcore), and originally appeared in the 2000s as a shortening for the genre "digital hardcore".
 In the late 2010s, an online community of teenage musicians, communicating through Discord, coined the modern usage of the term "digicore" to distinguish themselves from the preexisting hyperpop scene.
 The style was originally seen as a subgenre of hyperpop, though later described as developing alongside the movement.

-Digicore draws influences from artists such as Bladee and his collective Drain Gang consisting of Ecco2K, Thaiboy Digital and producer Whitearmor, who inspired a form of online rap music called "draincore".
-In late 2019, artist lonelee coined the modern usage of the term “digicore” to replace draincore, with Quinn being the first artist to be associated with the label.
-By 2021, “digicore” was further popularized by Billie Bugara's SoundCloud playlist of the same name.
+Digicore draws influences from artists such as Bladee and his collective Drain Gang consisting of Ecco2k, Thaiboy Digital and producer Whitearmor, who inspired a form of online rap music called "draincore".
+In late 2019, artist lonelee, the founder of the record label teardrop digital, coined the modern usage of the term "digicore" to replace draincore, with Quinn being the first artist to be associated with the label.
+By 2021, "digicore" was further popularized by Billie Bugara's SoundCloud playlist of the same name.